When exploring careers, be sure to consider:

 - Get involved in community-engaged learning to gain new skills and explore interests.
 Check out Civic and Community Engagement resources.

-- Use other online resources:
+- Use online resources:

 - CandidCareer.com: Watch pre-recorded informational interviews from industry professionals.